 Yearbook of the European Convention for the Prevention of Torture

-The Human Rights Law Centre annually publishes the Yearbook of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment.
+The Human Rights Law Centre edits the Yearbook of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, which is now published by Brill.
 It documents the implementation of a unique human rights treaty which seeks to prevent human rights violations in places of detention in over forty European states, by means of prison and other visits by its independent European Committee for the Prevention of Torture.